 1. Construction Industry

-In construction, reflective materials help maintain comfortable indoor temperatures and improve energy efficiency.
+In construction, heat reflecting material helps maintain comfortable indoor temperatures and improve energy efficiency.
 When used on roofs, they reflect much of the sun’s heat away from buildings, reducing heat absorption.

 High-quality reflective materials can achieve reflectivity values over 90%, with aluminum foil-based materials reflecting up to 97% of heat.